Spiced Pomegranate Molasses Recipe

 Ingredients:

-- 4 cups of pomegranate juice
+- 4 cups of fresh pomegranate juice from the seeds

 - 1/2 cup of organic sugar